-As your main source of comfort from hot outdoor temperatures, your HVAC system uses the most energy of any single appliance or system at 46 percent of U.S. homes’ energy usage.
+As your main source of comfort from extreme outdoor temperatures, your HVAC system uses the most energy of any single appliance or system at 46 percent of the average U.S. home's energy consumption.
 An average central HVAC unit uses about 3500 watts and runs two to three times an hour for 10-15 minutes.
 In a 24-hour period, your HVAC would use around 28-63 kWh, resulting in about 850-1,950 kWh in a month, depending on the efficiency of your unit.
-Try to reduce the work your AC does this summer with these tips:
+Try to reduce the workload of your HVAC system with these tips:

 As another often-used appliance, your water heater comes in second at 14 percent of your home's energy usage.
 An average water heater will run about 3 hours a day and uses 4500 watts, adding up to 13.5 kWh per day, or 405 kWh per month.
 Use these tips to take the heat off your energy bill:

-Your home appliances account for 13 percent of your electric bill.
-Below are some tips on how to save on your major appliances’ energy use:
+Your home appliances account for about 13 percent of the typical electric bill.
+Below are some tips on how to save on your major appliances' energy use:

 An average refrigerator uses 225 watts, and assuming you use your refrigerator all day, you'll use 162 kWh per month.
 Although we can't turn our refrigerators off or use them less, there are other ways to save:

 Washers and dryers collectively use about 5 percent of your home's energy.
 These appliances cumulatively use 3045 watts.
 If you used each for one hour per day, your laundry appliances would use about 91 kWh per month.
 Keep these tips in mind when you do laundry:

 At 2,500 watts for an oven and 1,500 for a stove on medium-high heat, using these for one hour a day results in 75 kWh and 45 kWh a month, respectively.
 These appliances, particularly your oven, can also make your home warmer and increase the load on your AC.
 Reduce the electricity load from these appliances with these tips: